 The resulting paste is salty and is said to bring a lot of flavor to foods.
 Umami is an example, as is the Australian Marmite paste.
 It is rich in protein and vitamin B.

-I have often seen this ingredient on the label of foods, including potato chips and soups.
+I have often seen this ingredient on the labels of foods, including potato chips and soups.
 It is an ingredient that can be challenging to decipher whether it is safe for those with celiac disease or gluten intolerance.

 You can also see what meal ingredients are gluten free.